COSEWIC assessment and status report on the pink coreopsis (Coreopsis rosea) in Canada

 Blaney, C.S.
 2002.
 2001 Rare plant surveys on Bowater Mersey Woodlands land.
 Report to Bowater Mersey, Inc. Liverpool, NS.
 Atlantic Canada Conservation Data Centre, Sackville, NB.
 31 pp.

 Blaney, C.S.
 2005a.
 2004 Vascular Plant Surveys in Yarmouth and Shelburne Counties, Nova Scotia.
-Report to NS DNR.
+Report to NS Department of Natural Resources (DNR).
 Atlantic Canada Conservation Data Centre, Sackville, NB.
 28 pp.

 Blaney, C.S.
 2005b.
 2005 Vascular Plant Surveys in Yarmouth and Shelburne Counties, Nova Scotia.
 Report to NS DNR.
 Atlantic Canada Conservation Data Centre, Sackville, NB.
 38 pp.